WHAT IS NTMF?

 I am here to talk about how we can work with your community initiatives or programming ideas!
 I want to talk about synergies in music/education/youth/community/art.
 I want to activate communities and bring people together.

-Director of Festival Operations and Event Logistics
+Director of Operations and Logistics

 Background: Artist/Wealth Management